List of Marvel Comics characters: G: Great Gambonnos

-The Great Gambonnos are fictional characters appearing in American comic books published by Marvel Comics.
+The Great Gambonnos are characters appearing in American comic books published by Marvel Comics.

 Ernesto and Luigi Gambonno were born in Milan, Italy.
 They are acrobats and aerialists working for the criminal organization, the Circus of Crime.
-They are identical twins and though they perceive themselves as the "Kings of the High Trapeze", they are defeated pretty easily by Spider-Man and Daredevil who prove to be superior acrobats to the both of them.
+They are identical twins and though they perceive themselves as the "Kings of the High Trapeze", they are defeated easily by Spider-Man and Daredevil who prove to be superior acrobats to the both of them.

-Great Gambannos in other media
+Great Gambonnos in other media

 The Great Gambonnos appear in the Avengers Assemble episode "Crime and Circuses", both voiced by Roger Craig Smith.

-Green Gobbler
+Alia Gregor

-Green Gobbler is a character appearing in American comic books published by Marvel Comics.
+Dr. Alia Gregor is a character appearing in American comic books for Marvel Comics.
+The character was created by Jonathan Hickman and Pepe Larraz, and first appeared in House of X #1 (July 2019).

-Green Gobbler is an anthropomorphic wild turkey from Earth-8311 named Norman Osbird who is a counterpart of Green Goblin and an enemy of Spider-Ham.

-Green Gobbler appeared as a member of a multiversal group called the Sinister Squadron, who attacked the Spider-Society.

-Green Gopher

-Green Gopher is an anthropomorphic gopher from Earth-8311.
+Alia Gregor is a member of Orchis and the wife of Erasmus Mendel.
+She is the A.I. engineer of the Sentinel space station behind Mother Mold before being disillusioned by Cyclops and killed by Nimrod.